fhcarmona/fhcarmona/README.md

 - Show to everyone how interesting/fun science can be;
 - Always trying to make the better from the worst.

-Now, I can show some prints that I take in the passing years of development my personal game projects (none is done).
+Now, I can show some prints that I take in the passing years of development my personal game projects.

 ## Projects